 The Czech language is the language of the Czech Republic in Central Europe.
 Around 10 million people speak Czech which is of the Western-Slavic language family, with it's closest relatives being Polish and Slovak.

 Czech has the reputation of being a difficult language to learn.
 It might very well be so, but as it's the case with all languages, if you put in the time and you're consistent with your daily studies, you'll eventually reach fluency.

-Unlike many other Slavic languages, Czech isn’t written with the Cyrillic alphabet, but with a modified version of the Latin alphabet.
+Unlike many other Slavic languages, Czech isn't written with the Cyrillic script, but with a modified version of the Latin alphabet.

 This is a relief when it comes to learning to read and write in Czech.
 But you do need to focus a little on pronunciation.